-THE CAR FEATURED IN THIS WEBSITE HAS BEEN SOLD
+THE CAR ON THIS WEBSITE HAS BEEN SOLD

 Unfortunately, I had no choice but to sell the car.
 I've re-instated this web site for the benefit of enthusiasts and hope it will be of some help.